Mark-Alexis-Posadas/react-mini-practice/README.md

 ---

 Feel free to adjust the content as needed.
 Save this text in a file named `markdown.md`.
 If you need any further assistance or more examples, let me know! 😊

+1. Add a Price Increment Button - `Done`

+Add a button next to each product to increase its price by 10.
+When clicked, it should increase the price of that specific product.

+2. Remove a Product - `Done`

+Add a "Remove" button next to each product that allows you to remove a product from the list by its id.

+3. Add a New Product - `Done`

+Implement a form with two inputs (id and price) and a button to add a new product to the products list.
+After adding, the new product should show up in the list.

+4. Sort Products by Price - `Done`

+Add a button that sorts the products by price in ascending or descending order when clicked.

+5. Change Product Price to a Random Value

+Add a button that will set the price of each product to a random value between 1 and 1000 when clicked.

+6. Filter Products by Price

+Add a filter (input field) that allows the user to enter a minimum price.
+The list should only show products that are priced greater than or equal to that value.

+7. Highlight Expensive Products

+Change the background color of products that have a price greater than 500.
+You can do this using inline styles or CSS classes.

+8. Price History (Bonus)

+Store the history of price changes for each product (use an array of previous prices).
+Display the last 3 price changes for each product.

+9. Product Categories

+Add a category key to each product and implement functionality to filter products by category.